10th November 2020

 NSW Corps (102nd Regiment of Foot)

 This regiment was formed in England in 1789 as the NSW Regiment to relieve the NSW Marine Corps, who had accompanied the First Fleet to Australia.
 It was in turn relieved by the 73rd Regiment in 1810 and disbanded in 1818.
-They were known as the ‘Rum Corps’ due to their involvement in the ‘Rum rebellion’.
+They were later known as the ‘Rum Corps’ due to their involvement in the ‘Rum rebellion’.
 The officers involved were all returned to England in disgrace for their involvement in the mutiny against Governor Bligh.

 State Library NSW file no. FL3203677.
 The arrest of Governor Bligh in 1808 by the NSW Corps.
 The jackets were of bright scarlet cloth with mustard yellow facings and brass buttons.
 The white cross belt was worn with the regimental insignia.
 They had white linen shirts and black neckcloths.